JavaScript is disabled by your browser. Many features will not work.

 Finally, it has become especially important in this time to maintain one's health.
 Exercise, take a good multi-vitamin, plus additional Vitamins C and D, fish oil, magnesium and zinc, and try to avoid getting hurt.

-Helpful sites with illustrations of many of the exercises used in the LiftforHealth.com program:
+Here is a helpful site with illustrations of many of the exercises used in the LiftforHealth.com program:

 Dumbbell Exercises